 The book has gained a cult status and there is a reason for that.
 Aren’t we all drawn to people who have strong convincing power?
 If there’s one skill that we would all like to master, especially marketers, that skill is exerting influence and getting people to say ‘Yes’.
 But what is that secret weapon that can get people on your side?

 With over 30 years of experience studying the ways people are influenced, Robert Cialdini defines the six key principles that can be followed to influence decisions and get positive response from your customers.

 Why are some companies successful in capturing a large share of the market?
 What is so special and unique about their product?
 Why does some online content go viral?
 Why are some stories more infectious?

 Written by Wharton marketing professor Jonah Berger and named ‘Best Marketing Book of 2014’ by the American Marketing Association, the book explores the six principles that can be adopted to get people to love your product and create stuff that spreads like wildfire.
 The techniques that you will learn in the book can be put to practice immediately to obtain tangible results.

 4. Purple Cow

-The list will be incomplete without mentioning Seth Godin, a bestselling author and marketing guru.
+The list would have been incomplete without Seth Godin, a bestselling author and marketing guru.
 According to Godin, traditional marketing has fazed out.
 Advertising is not having the impact it once used to have.
 People are surrounded by a ‘sea of information’ that they have stopped paying attention.
 What to do then in these difficult and testing times?